fluorite42/fluorite42/README.md

 # About me

-- Hyungseok Kim is presently an undergraduate student pursuing a dual degree in Electrical and Electronic Engineering and Economics at Yonsei University.
+- Hyungseok Kim is presently a graduate student pursuing a master's degree in Electrical and Electronic Engineering at Yonsei University.
 - His academic pursuits are underscored by a keen interest in a diverse range of disciplines, including but not limited to:
 <br/>&nbsp;1.
 Quantum Computing
 <br/>&nbsp;2.
 Computer Architecture